 If it’s a new document or you have a document without any metadata, then you would have to start all over again, and your systems wouldn’t talk to each other.
 It’s metadata that enables systems to work more seamlessly together.

-How can metadata enable enterprise searches and deliver more productive workflows?
+How can metadata deliver more productive workflows?

 Again, this is because metadata gives structure to a document and assigns values that can easily be found, whether that's a case ID, classification, or keywords.
 When powered by the correct metadata, your document will contain all the information you need and show up instantly when you search for it.